-If you want to know how to get rid of nightshade, you need to remember that it can be difficult but it is not impossible.
-Nightshade is not a pleasant plant to have around.
-Sometimes referred to as deadly nightshade or bitter nightshade, it is poisonous to small children and animals.
-You definitely want to plan on getting rid of viney nightshade.
-You do not want your children, grandchildren or dogs and cats to eat any of the nightshade berries.
+If you want to know how to get rid of nightshade, you need to remember that it can be difficult, but it is not impossible.
+Nightshade is not a pleasant plant to have around and is poisonous to small children and pets (like dogs and cats), which may be attracted to nightshade berries.
+You definitely want to plan on getting rid of nightshade, especially the creeping type, which can quickly take over.
 For this reason, many people want to know how to kill nightshade.

 Killing Nightshade Naturally

-One way of getting rid of viney nightshade is to dig it out.
-This is one way how to get rid of nightshade that works if you don’t have a whole lot of the plant around.
+One way of getting rid of nightshade is to dig it out.
+This method works if you don’t have a whole lot of the plant around.
 Be sure to dig deep enough to get all the roots so you don’t have new growth.

 Remember that when killing nightshade, frequent and thorough cultivation is absolutely necessary so that these plants do not come back.